 Early school closing occurs only under extreme circumstances.
-However, if an early closing were to occur, the reverse 911 would be utilized as well as a notice placed on the website.
+However, if an early closing were to occur, the reverse 911, text, and/or e-mail system would be utilized as well as a notice placed on the website.
 Notification of the early closing would also be provided to the radio stations.